Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 | `TEXTURE_SCALE_MODE_NEAREST` | Nearest Neighbor Scaling | `INTERPOLATION_TYPE_NEAREST` |
 | `TEXTURE_SCALE_MODE_LINEAR` | Linear Interpolation | `INTERPOLATION_TYPE_BILINEAR` |

 While the resulting image behaves similarly to how `InterpolationType` will result in the final image, operating on a texture is much, much more performant.
-Rescaling a texture is essentially free when done by the graphics card, which is in stark contrast to the capabilities of a CPU as would be needed for `Image`s `as_scaled`.
+Rescaling a texture is essentially free when done by the graphics card, which is in stark contrast to the capabilities of a CPU, as would be needed for `Image`s `as_scaled`.

 #### Wrap Mode

-Wrap mode governs how the texture behaves when a vertices texture coordinate components are outside of `[0, 1]`.
+Wrap mode governs how the texture behaves when a vertices texture coordinates components are outside `[0, 1]`.
 Mousetrap offers the following wrap modes, which are all part of the enum [`TextureWrapMode`](@ref):

 | `TextureWrapMode` | Pixel will be filled with |
 |-------------------|--------|